SOP-MINI/sop-site/regulamin-sop1-en.md

 # Purpose of course

-The first goal of the *Operating Systems 1* course is to familiarize students with basics of operating system operation and design.
-The second goal is to develop student skills in correct application of system functions to design and implementation of simple multiprocess/multi-thread applications which communicate using standard input/output channels and files.
+The first goal of the *Operating Systems 1* course is to familiarize students with the basics of operating system operation and design.
+The second goal is to develop students' skills in the correct application of system functions to design and implementation of simple multiprocess/multi-thread applications which communicate using standard input/output channels and files.

 # Conducting classes